| Prev | User's Guide | Next |

 keyNumber

-is used if you do not want to save records using the default of the lowest key number.
+is used if you do not want to save records using the default of the lowest key number.-1 is the specification for saving the records in physical order using the Pervasive.SQL Step operations.

 -setowner sourceFile owner levelThe

-command creates an owner for a Pervasive.SQL formatted file and assigns an access restriction level to that owner.
+setownercommand creates an owner for a Pervasive.SQL formatted file and assigns an access restriction level to that owner.
 For more information about owner names, see Advanced Operations Guide.-sindex sourceFile <descriptionFile | SYSKEY > [keyNumber] [/Oowner]The

-command creates an additional index for an existing Pervasive.SQL formatted file.
+sindexcommand creates an additional index for an existing Pervasive.SQL formatted file.
 The key number of the new index is one higher than the previous highest key number of the data file.
-An exception is if adrop
+An exception is if adropcommand previously removed an index without renumbering the remaining keys, thus producing an unused key number.
+In this case, the new index receives the first unused number.Before you can use the

-command, you must create a description file to key specifications for the index.keyNumber is used when you do not want to save records using the default of the lowest key number.
+sindexcommand, you must create a description file to key specifications for the index.keyNumber is used when you do not want to save records using the default of the lowest key number.

 -startbu <sourceFile | @listFile>The

-command, followed by the data file or set of data files.
+startbucommand places a file or set of files into continuous operation for backup purposes.
+To back up files using continuous operation, first issue thebutil -startbucommand, followed by the data file or set of data files.
 All the files must be located on the server where you are running butil.
-You cannot specify a mapped drive using thestartbu
+You cannot specify a mapped drive using thestartbucommand.Next, run your backup program.
+Then issue the

-command to stop continuous operation.When you place a data file into continuous operation mode, the MKDE creates a temporary file with the same name as the data file, but with a
+butil -endbucommand to stop continuous operation.When you place a data file into continuous operation mode, the MKDE creates a temporary file with the same name as the data file, but with a

-extension.
+.^^^extension.
 Therefore, do not create multiple data files with the same names but different extensions.
 For example, do not use a naming scheme such as INVOICE.HDR and INVOICE.DET for your Pervasive.SQL data files.-stat sourceFile [/Oowner]The

-command reports the defined characteristics of a data file and statistics about the file's contents.-verThe
+statcommand reports the defined characteristics of a data file and statistics about the file's contents.-verThe

-command returns the version number of the MKDE loaded at the server.Variables
+vercommand returns the version number of the MKDE loaded at the server.Variables

 descriptionFile